Cumulocity-IoT/cumulocity-app-builder/README.md

 	 2. Login again to cumulocity and navigate to Administration -> Ecosystem -> All Applications
 	 3. Select Application Builder (custom) and delete it.
 	 4. Click on Add Application
-	 5. Install Application Builder 2.0 from [here](https://github.com/SoftwareAG/cumulocity-app-builder/releases)
+	 5. Install Application Builder 2.0 from [here](https://github.com/Cumulocity-IoT/cumulocity-app-builder/releases)
 	 6. Logout from Administration
 	 7. Login again to cumulocity and navigate to Application Builder
 	 8. Application Builder 2.0 will commence the installation process.

-	 If the problem continues to persist, please don't hesitate to reach out to us for assistance using [Software AG Tech Community](https://tech.forums.softwareag.com/tag/Cumulocity-IoT).
+	 If the problem continues to persist, please don't hesitate to reach out to us for assistance using [Tech Community](https://tech.forums.softwareag.com/tag/Cumulocity-IoT).

  *  **Widget/plugins are not installed after upgrade:**
  There are multiple reasons that your widgets/plugins might not installed such as browser page refreshed, network error, etc.
  In this scenario you can follow any of the below approach:
-   1. If you have installed many widgets in earlier version of application builder then you can downgrade application builder by following [How to downgrade Application Builder to 1.3.x](https://github.com/SoftwareAG/cumulocity-app-builder#how-to-downgrade-application-builder-to-13x) and try again.
+   1. If you have installed many widgets in earlier version of application builder then you can downgrade application builder by following [How to downgrade Application Builder to 1.3.x](https://github.com/Cumulocity-IoT/cumulocity-app-builder#how-to-downgrade-application-builder-to-13x) and try again.
    2. If you have few widgets installed in earlier version of application builder, then you can just uninstall those widgets manually from Administration -> Ecosystem -> All Applications and install corresponding plugin either from Widget Catalog or from Administration -> Ecosystem -> Packages.